 Becoming a fairly competent music producer typically takes years of learning and practice.
-Our article aims to explain the career path of how to become a music producer in a simplified and in a more of an academic way.
+Our article aims to explain the career path of how to become a music producer in a simplified and in more of an academic way.

-This essentially means, that although crafting your skills in bedroom studio and becoming successful without going to school is at least theoretically possible (ask Kanye West), our approach is to show the options to go after your dream job following the more academic path.
+This essentially means, that although crafting your skills in a bedroom studio and becoming successful without going to school is at least theoretically possible (ask Kanye West), our approach is to show the options to go after your dream job following the more academic path.

 What Is A Music Producer?